LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Method

 \subsubsection{Gaussian Modeling}

-In Stages 2-4, the ability to distinguish edge information diminishes as the feature dimension decreases.
-In contrast, the features of objects tend to follow a normal distribution centered around a particular point.
-To better capture these object features, Gaussian convolution kernels are employed, which help preserve the critical and uncertain features and prevent their degradation during the forward propagation of the network.

-To enhance salient features, a fixed Gaussian kernel is used.
-As described in Eqn.~(\ref{gaussian}), the Gaussian filter assigns higher weights to pixels closer to the center of the kernel, emphasizing prominent features in the image while suppressing background noise.
-This property makes the Gaussian filter particularly effective for enhancing salient features in feature maps, enabling the network to focus on the most informative regions while minimizing artifacts from high-frequency noise.
+In Stages 2-4, edges are blurred with decreasing resolution, but object features tend to exhibit a Gaussian distribution centered around a specific point.
+To better capture these object features, Gaussian convolution kernels based on a Gaussian spatial prior are employed, which help to smooth feature variations and suppress noise, thereby preserving critical object structures and preventing their degradation during the forward propagation of the network.
+As described in \cref{gaussian_ke}, the Gaussian filter assigns higher weights to pixels closer to the center of the kernel, emphasizing prominent features in the image while suppressing background noise.
+This is effective for stabilizing feature representations, enabling the network to focus on the most informative regions, and minimizing artifacts from high-frequency noise.
+We apply a fixed \(5 \times 5\) Gaussian kernel via depthwise convolution: $\mathbf{A}_{gauss} = G^{5\times5}_{1.0}(\mathbf{F}_{in}),$ which smooths each channel, emphasizing central pixels and suppressing noise.

-The Gaussian kernel is applied through depthwise convolution, which independently smooths the features in each channel.
-The Gaussian modeling \(\mathbf{A}_{gauss}\) is computed as: